Protein dimer: Alkaline phosphatase

 E. coli alkaline phosphatase, a dimer enzyme, exhibits intragenic complementation.
 That is, when particular mutant versions of alkaline phosphatase were combined, the heterodimeric enzymes formed as a result exhibited a higher level of activity than would be expected based on the relative activities of the parental enzymes.
 These findings indicated that the dimer structure of the E. coli alkaline phosphatase allows cooperative interactions between the constituent mutant monomers that can generate a more functional form of the holoenzyme.
+The dimer has two active sites, each containing two zinc ions and a magnesium ion.